GD&F Employees Named To “2017 Foremost Under 40” List

-Jessica Sprouse is on assignment from Advantage Resource Group to work as a marketing assistant on GD&F marketing projects and proposals.
+Jessica Sprouse has been hired as a marketing assistant on GD&F marketing projects and proposals.
 Jessica, who lives in Altoona, is a Penn State graduate in Business Administration and, she earned a Masters Degree in Health and Human Service Administration from Mt.
 Aloysius College.

-Jennifer Zendek is on assignment from Spherion and works with our office staff as an administrative assistant.
+Jennifer Zendek works with other office staff as an administrative assistant.
 She is a graduate of Slippery Rock University with a BS degree in Health Services Administration.
 Originally from Beaver Falls, PA, Jennifer now lives in Hollidaysburg.